-Luis Fernando Chávez, Senior Social Audit and Civic Engagement Specialist, Guatemala
+Luis Fernando Chávez, Senior Electoral Processes Specialist, Guatemala and El Salvador

-Chávez is an expert in democracy, citizen engagement, and comparative electoral administration.
+Chávez is an expert in comparative electoral systems and administration and citizen engagement.
+He has significant expertise in political analysis, open government, transparency, and social accountability tools and methods.
 He has participated as electoral observer in more than 20 electoral processes throughout Latin America.
-Between 2015-2016, he worked with IFES implementing the U.S. Agency for International Development-funded Consortium for Electoral and Political Process Strengthening program activity in Guatemala, “Elections 2015: More Inclusion, Less Violence,” on electoral violence prevention, establishment of political financing mechanisms, and promoting disability rights.
-Prior to joining IFES, he served as coordinator of the Political Training Unit of the Central American Institute of Political Studies.
-He has taught university courses in political science, wrote opinion columns, and worked with the media sector in Guatemala.
+Prior to joining IFES, he served as coordinator of the Central American Institute of Political Studies’ Political Training Unit.
+He has taught university courses in political science and indigenous rights.
+Chávez has also written opinion columns and has significant experience working in and with the media sector in Guatemala.